🔥 30% Off! →

 • B vitamins

 • Caffeine.
-Most energy drinks contain 80 to 150 mg of caffeine per 8 ounces, the equivalent of 5 ounces of coffee or two, 12-ounce cans of caffeinated soda.
+Most energy drinks contain 80 to 150 mg of caffeine per 8 ounces, the equivalent of 5 ounces of coffee (less than a cup) or two, 12-ounce cans of caffeinated soda.

 • Sugar or another sweetener like high-fructose corn syrup.
 Some contain artificial sweeteners.